YaeshwanthUrumaiya/YaeshwanthUrumaiya/README.md

 ### 👩🏻‍💻 Current Projects:

+Small Scale Automation of Highway Driving: A Computer Vision Application, which is a POC of a Hands-Free Driving Experience (Currently ongoing)

 GamifiedHandRehab: Utilizing Mediapipe and Unity, this application aims to build motion-as-movement games which allows patients to combine thier rehab exercises with video game sessions.
+(On Pause)

 CodeStructures: A Web application to help students learn Data Structures and Algorithms (On Pause)